handrew/wordcel/readme.md

 # 😶 Wordcel

-Wordcell (or, "wordcel" for short), is a library of functions that help users create text-based features from large language models.
+`wordcel` is a library of functions that help users create text-based features from large language models.

 Today, it is comprised of a single function `apply_io_bound_function`, which is conceptually similar to Pandas' `.apply`.
 Because LLMs are primarily consumed via API, users are subject to network latency, errors, and inference costs.
 Accordingly, the aforementinoed `wordcel` function differs from Pandas' `.apply` in that it handles (a) caching outputs from LLM providers and (b) threading, which increases speed.